Snehasingh26/OCTANET_JUNE/README.md

-This Repository include all the tak projects assigned related to web devwlopment
+This Repository include all the task projects assigned related to web devwlopment.